 The University of Manitoba campuses are located on original lands of Anishinaabeg, Cree, Oji-Cree, Dakota, and Dene peoples, and on the homeland of the Métis Nation.
 More

-Archives & Special Collection - access is by appointment only, beginning March 2.
+Archives & Special Collection - access is by appointment only.
 Contact Archives.

 Physical materials can be requested for contactless pickup at the hold lockers at Elizabeth Dafoe Library (Fort Garry Campus) and Neil John Maclean Health Sciences Library (only accessible for Bannatyne campus students, staff, and faculty who have swipe card access).